 Advanced Standing credits awarded will not count toward the maximum timeframe for completing the program.
 Request for Advanced Standing is granted ONLY at the time of submitting an application to the program.
-It will be the student's responsibility to provide FSTM with all official transcripts or documents required for evaluations of Advanced Standing requests.
+It will be the student's responsibility to provide FSTM with all official transcripts or documents required for evaluations of Advanced Standing requests in a timely manner.

 Upon acceptance into the program the Academic Director will conduct a review of the Advanced Standing request.
-A non-refundable fee of \$25.00 per FSTM credit will be assessed.
-The applicant may also be required to complete and pass a competency exam.
-If advanced standing is granted, both educational credits and tuition costs will be reduced proportionately.
+A non-refundable fee of \$25.00 per FSTM credit of Advanced Standing requested will be collected prior to the assessment of credits.
+The applicant may also be required to complete and pass a competency exam, as required by FSTM.
+If Advanced Standing is granted, both educational credits and tuition costs will be reduced proportionately.